 Repeat the same step for the rest of the borders.
 For top and bottom borders you can flip the rectangle horizontally.

 Step 3: Use the Type Tool to type out the year of the calendar.
-Let’s make a 2022 calendar, you can simply change the number of the year accordingly.
+For example, here I made a 2022 calendar, you can simply change the number of the year accordingly.

 See, here I make sure that my content doesn’t go past the guides.